Klobbb/first-programs/README.md

 # first-programs
-these are a few of the programs i made in my freshman year of high school. please leave comments with advice
+This is a collection of some of the little projects I worked on when I first started learning Java.